 Analysis and Preliminary Results

-During the Audit the Audit Team can ask for additional information or details in relation to the Audited Party’s receipt and Use of the Information.
+During the Audit the Audit Team can ask for additional information or details in relation to the Audited Party’s receipt and Use of the Information and/or Original Created Works.
 The Audited Party will ensure that the Audit Team has prompt access to such information or details for inspection.

 The Audit Team will put in writing the results of its work on a regular basis, as well as any outstanding issues and assumptions.